DataBiosphere/duos-ui/TESTING.md

 # Testing
 We use [Cypress](https://docs.cypress.io/) for testing.

-Choose an environment to test against:
+Update an environment config file to test against:
 ```
 cp config/dev.json public/config.json
 ```